omkaarvd/linkedin-search-scraper/README.md

-This README explains how to implement a scraper that minimizes the risk of detection and restriction by linked servers.
+This README explains how to implement a scraper that minimizes the risk of detection and restriction.
 The techniques described ensure safe and efficient scraping practices.

 ## Key Implementation Strategies